ph4nt0m37x/Plavi-Voz/README.md

 The game begins with Viktor searching for shelter to survive the night, but his ultimate goal is to reach Belgrade and find his wife, who was visiting her mother when the disaster struck.
 The story combines survival mechanics with narrative choices, culminating in Viktor trying to reach the train that promises salvation for the few remaining survivors.

----

 ## Movement

 The player can move using the W, A, S, and D keys to move in all directions, use Space to jump, and Shift to sprint.
 The game features dynamic footsteps, which change depending on the player’s speed and interaction with the snow-covered terrain, enhancing immersion in the winter environment.

-## Flashlight Mechanic

-The player’s mechanical flashlight is an essential tool for exploring dark areas and finding hidden clues.
-To generate power, the flashlight must be manually cranked by pressing R, but it needs to be turned off while doing so.
-Once charged, the flashlight can be toggled on and off with F, allowing the player to conserve power when it is not needed.
-Using the flashlight wisely is key, as it gradually consumes energy while turned on.

 ## Dialogue